 Most business owners with a Google My Business account understand how important Google reviews are for attracting new customers.
 If you don’t already have a Google account for your business, 2020 is the time to get one.
 Not only will having a Google My Business account allow you to start earning online reviews, but it will also allow you to create an information box about your business that shows up when users search for your company by name.
 Users find this feature to be incredibly useful for learning more about a business, read reviews, and provides an easy way for them to get in contact with you.

 Online reviews are one of the top things a new customer looks at before contacting a local business.
 In fact, 86% of all customers read online reviews.
 This makes it vitally important for businesses to continually earn positive reviews and to closely track their online reputation.
 Having a high number of positive reviews can also help increase your website’s organic search traffic.
 To learn about how to earn more online reviews for your business and better manage its online reputation, check out our blog post.

 Making sure that your website loads quickly across all devices will continue to be important as we go into the new decade.
 Maintaining your website’s load speed can be challenging.
 This is largely because websites need constant maintenance to maintain peak performance.

 But even with proper maintenance, websites can still slow down.
 Because the web landscape is constantly changing, sometimes the best thing to do for a stubbornly slow website is to rebuild it with newly optimized code so that it can meet current standards.
 It’s also a good idea to periodically check in with your web host to see if they can make updates to your server environment to keep things running smoothly.

 You can also consider blogging and other forms of content marketing as a way to earn more backlinks.
-Generating and strategically distributing high-quality content is a great way to get your web pages shared on social media or link to other people’s websites.
+Generating and strategically distributing high-quality content is a great way to get your web pages shared on social media or linked to other people’s websites.

 6. On-Page Optimization